Supervision of Bachelor Theses

 If your envisaged topic matches the research interests of the IGN, you may submit a proposal.
 Please follow the Institute’s guidelines regarding structure and content of the proposal.

-Once completed, please send your proposal to Michael Deflorian, the Institute’s Bachelor thesis coordinator.
+Once completed, please send your proposal to Mirijam Mock, the Institute’s Bachelor thesis coordinator.
 He will check your proposal and, if approved, forward it to a suitable IGN supervisor.

 The allocated supervisor will then arrange a first supervision meeting, during which he or she will discuss your topic and its realization in more detail.
 Only then you will receive your supervision agreement.
 As a matter of principle, supervision agreements will be valid for four months (starting from the date of the acceptance)!